Bill White (first baseman): Broadcasting career

 WPIX and its usual Rizzuto-Messer-White broadcast trifecta carried the ALCS in 1976, 1977, 1978, 1980 and 1981, providing New York viewers a local alternative to the nationally broadcast telecasts.
 The most famous highlight with White on play-by-play was the Bucky Dent three-run home run during the one-game playoff between the Yankees and Red Sox in 1978 on WPIX.

 Outside of baseball, White was also part of the coverage of the Winter Olympic Games in 1980 and 1984.
+He also broadcast college basketball games of the Philadelphia Big 5 in the mid to late 1970's.